EMPAT94/empat94.github.io/_gs/Chapter 24 - End Game.md

 "I can.
 Perhaps we missed the Sun more than we thought.
 And it staying fixed above didn't help us hurry along with either.
 Still, it has been close to a month, eh?
 Soon we'll be out of here."
 I brightened up.
 A bit of sleep and a positive attitude encouraged me, no doubt.

 "You bet.
 I wonder what this outer world is like?
-It's the real simulation according to Betty."
+It's the "real" simulation according to Betty."
 Taro uttered as we fell in line with the other two moving towards the cave.
 Moving in formation was second nature by now.

 "If the tutorial is any indication, it is not much different from our world.
 Well, except the monsters.
 And magic, of course."
 Julie filled in.

 "But what about the people?
 What level of technology are they at?
 Going by our apparels, equipment, and Classes, I would say the world is at the later middle ages.
 When religion clashed with science and swords with firearms.
 It probably reached Renaissance earlier than our world due to existence of magic, and yet did not move on to modern age as their scientific progress stagnated for the very same reason."
 Divin expounded.
 This might have been the most I've heard him talk at once.
 I had to agree with him though, I had very much the same theory.

 "Oh, I can't wait to go and explore the world out there!
 I will join the Adventurers Guild first.
 Become the best-rated adventurer.
 Maybe along the way, I'll meet a few - " Taro caught himself in time, covering his embarrassment with a cough.
-It wasn't hard to extrapolate his thoughts though, I had read my fair share of such stories.
-Sure, I had imagined myself being in one, but the reality was that our world held far more wonders than this.
+It wasn't hard to extrapolate his thoughts though, I had read a few of such stories as well.
+In my opinion  our world held far more wonders that whatever dreams the authors conjured up.
 Many we take for granted by the day.
 The only saving grace was the magical abilities.
 Or rather my research into them.
 I couldn't picture myself swinging a sword day in and day out like a drone, facing murderous monstrosities to earn a pittance.
-'Nah, I'm gonna stick to my main quest.
-I won't mind exploring around though, not like I don't have the time.'
+'Nah, I'm gonna stick to my custom main quest.
+I won't mind exploring a little though, not like I don't have the time.'